spira/spira/README.md

-#### Container development (not available from within the spira vagrant box)
+#### Container development (only available from within the spira vagrant box if you place docker source repos in a folder (../docker) relative to this README.md file.
 * `docker build -t spira/docker-phpfpm:latest .` - build an image, give it a tag
-* `docker push spira/docker-phpfpm` - publish a container back to dockerhub (feel free to halt the process after the first image uploads, the process continues in the background)
+* `docker push spira/docker-phpfpm` - publish a container back to dockerhub (feel free to halt the process after the first image uploads, the process continues in the background).
+Also note that unless pushing to a private hub, you are better off not pushing from local, and use [Docker Hub's Automated Builds](https://docs.docker.com/docker-hub/builds/) instead.
 * `docker images -q --filter "dangling=true" | xargs docker rmi` - delete all images that are not current (free up some disk space)
 * Getting resolve issues when building?
 Edit `/etc/resolve.conf` in boot2docker. (`boot2docker ssh` then `vi /etc/resolve.conf` to edit) and change the nameserver entry: `nameserver 8.8.8.8`